Stat184-Fall2024/Sec4_FP_SanjanaBandaru_NishitaBhanushali/topicBrainstorming.md

 Is there a relationship between the genders of students and the majors that they chose, as well as their employment after graduation?

+Create a set of research questions:
+1. Is there a relatinship between the genders of students and the majors they chose?
+2. Is there a relationship between the majors that students choose and their employment after graduation?
+3. Is there a relationship between the genders of the students and their employment after graduation?
+4. Is there relatonship between all 3 factors?